 “It’s important for physicians to realize the great responsibility that belongs to them,” he emphasized.
 “Part of my role is to provide the support they need to assume ownership.”

 One ownership barrier is reducing any “we-they” feeling between doctors and administrators and between office practices and hospitals.
 That can be a challenge in an organization of nearly 2,000 providers, including physician assistants and nurse practitioners.

 “We want to put in place a way for everyone to come to the table and listen to what providers need,” Dr. Ellis commented.
-GHS’ new structure with the four regions will make that more manageable, thanks to the importance of the regional dyad teams in which clinical and administrative leaders work as one unit.
+Prisma Health’ new structure with the four regions will make that more manageable, thanks to the importance of the regional dyad teams in which clinical and administrative leaders work as one unit.

 Integrated care has been adopted across the country as a way to bridge the gap between the need for mental health services and the shortage of psychiatrists.
 Many primary care providers treat their patients with mild-to-moderate disorders, and integrated care allows them to offer more comprehensive services.

 “There is such a shortage of psychiatrists,” said Eve Fields, MD, a Prisma Health psychiatrist and an associate faculty member for psychiatric medicine residents.
 “This is a way to leverage the services we do have.
 The psychiatrist can touch more patients this way.”

 In the Prisma Health pilot, a behavioral health care manager (BHCM) is embedded in the primary care office.
 These professionals have a background in social work, counseling or other related field.
 The BHCM is a liaison between the primary care doctor and a consulting psychiatrist who is available by phone.

 “Patients can continue to receive care in a familiar place from a provider who already knows their medical history and whom they trust,” added Dr. Fields.